 In the following decades, attendance rose to 50,000 or more each year, but by 1856 the event had died out.
 It wasn't until the last decade of the 19th century that the races became famous again.

-How to Ensure Betting Success
+Using History to Ensure Success

 Certain past factors do make a difference in terms of which horses and jockeys are most likely to win, so it’s highly recommended to follow the most recent three-year history of Cheltenham Festival and make detailed notes.
 By paying particular attention to the ultra-tough handicaps, you can get a sense of which runners outperformed the bare result and may therefore be well-placed to succeed this time.